GIVE GOD YOUR TIME – GOD WILL GIVE YOU HIS ETERNITY

 (419) 206.2190 E-Mail firstname.lastname@example.org

-The Pater Noster Psalter begins with the Apostles Creed prayed on the Crucifix followed by an act of contrition for sin on the first bead:
+The Pater Noster Psalter begins with an Act of contrition for sin prayed on the Crucifix.

 O my God, I am heartily sorry for ever having offended you, and I detest all my sins because they have offended you my God who are all good and deserving of my love.
 I resolve with the help of your grace to sin no more and avoid all occasions of sin.

 The Pater Noster Psalter comprises 15 Decades of 10 Our Father’s, for a total of 150

 Our Father’s.
 Any prayer beads can be used.
 The 15 Decade Prayer beads or a five

 Decade Prayer beads are most common.
 Although the actual Pater Noster beads are unique

 in that they have little crosses to divide the decades.

 On the first ‘cross’ bead immediately after the larger Cross and on every other cross bead that separates the grouping of 10 beads is prayed: